Volkswagen ID.4 earns Top Safety Pick+ to pave way for VW’s mass-market EVs

 With the ID.4 lineup awarded that accolade, assuring a robust set of safety features and good occupant safety, it’s underscored that you don’t have to spend big to get impressive safety in an electric vehicle.

-The rating appears to hold for the entire 2021 ID.4 lineup—meaning that includes the all-wheel-drive ID.4 Pro and Pro S versions, which some might prefer for the additional confidence of all-weather traction.
-Those two models were recently rated for range at 249 and 240 miles, respectively; that’s only modestly less than the 260 miles and 250 miles that single-motor rear-wheel-drive equivalents earn.
+The IIHS confirmed to Green Car Reports that the rating holds for the entire 2021 ID.4 lineup, including the all-wheel-drive ID.4 Pro and Pro S versions.
+Those two models, which some might prefer for the additional confidence of all-weather traction, were recently rated for range at 249 and 240 miles, respectively—only modestly less than the 260 miles and 250 miles that single-motor rear-wheel-drive equivalents earn.

 In order to qualify for the Top Safety Pick+ distinction, a vehicle must achieve the top “Good” rating in six crash tests, including all the frontal and side crash tests, plus roof strength and head restraint tests.
 They must also offer automatic emergency braking—with “Advanced” or “Superior” ratings for vehicle and pedestrian avoidance—and standard headlights that achieve at least an "Acceptable" or "Good" rating.